Toro Energy Limited Stock Market Press Releases and Company Profile

 The new role encompasses the marketing and future sales of planned uranium production from Toro's advanced Wiluna uranium project in Western Australia, along with assessing and securing project finance alternatives to fund project construction.

-Mr Janes is a former Chief Financial Officer for zinc miner, Terramin Australia Limited (ASX:TZN).
+Mr Janes is a former Chief Financial Officer for zinc miner, Terramin Australia Limited (googlechartASX:TZN).
 In this role Mr Janes undertook project financing, share placements and convertible note issues to finance the Angas zinc project southeast of Adelaide, and that company's Algerian zinc project operations.
 He also completed the negotiation of off-take agreements for the sale of zinc and lead concentrate, and managed the corporate activities, for Terramin.
 Prior to this, he worked for gold group, Newmont Australia Limited, undertaking similar project finance tasks, treasury functions, asset sales and product sales contract management.
-He has also held managerial positions with Bendigo and Adelaide Bank (ASX:BEN).
+He has also held managerial positions with Bendigo and Adelaide Bank (googlechartASX:BEN).

 Toro's Managing Director, Mr Greg Hall stated "This is an important role for the Company.
 Toro already has well established links to the uranium purchase groups of overseas domiciled nuclear power utilities, and now needs to advance these discussions to the next commercial level."